Jerrad Tyson: NPL Victoria

 After a short stint with South Melbourne FC in the NPL Victoria, Tyson joined Indian club Chennai City FC on 8 June 2018.
-However, Tyson left Chennai in November 2018 following a dispute with the club.
+However, Tyson left Chennai in November 2018 following a dispute with the club, landing back in NPL Victoria with Green Gully SC for the 2019 season.
+Tyson spent three seasons at the Keilor Downs based club, although the 2020 and 2021 campaigns were both cancelled mid season due to covid-19 restrictions.